Longsword Tournament Rules 2025

 Gear

-• You are required to wear a standard HEMA-mask and gloves.
+- You are required to wear a standard HEMA-mask, gloves and jacket.
 Everything else is optional.
 Safety gear must not be made of metal (except for the mask obviously).
 Forearm/elbow protectors or fencing jackets with included protectors are allowed.

 During the fight

-• Punches, kicks etc. may be used in a pinch to open the opponent up for grappling or other follow-up attacks or to untangle during a grappling attempt by the opponent.
-THEY DO NOT COUNT AS HITS.
-Excessive punching, kicking etc. may lead to disqualification (judges’ decision!).
+- Punches, kicks etc. may be used in a pinch to open the opponent up for grappling or other follow-up attacks or to untangle during a grappling attempt by the opponent.
+Excessive/brutal punching, kicking etc. may lead to disqualification (judges’ decision!).

 3. Tournament rounds